YoonkyungKim/MusicAppetizer/README.md

-A web app that recommends music from countries around the world based on your favorite artists using Spotify API
+### A web app that recommends music from countries around the world using Spotify API

 How to use:
 1. Login to Spotify